Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ### 4. Setting up `*_master.yaml` and `*_slave.yaml`:
 <details>
-<summary>For details about <b>Master-Slave role and operation</b> open here.</summary>
+<summary>Click here for details about <b>Master-Slave roles and operation</b>.</summary>

-> Basically there is a single master device, which you can control.
-For that device you can define the operation mode, fan-speed, humidity target-level and light-level.
-This device then connects to its assigned slaves and controls their behavior.
-This means the devices are joining forces in **Push-Pull operations**, where:
+> Typically, there's a single master device that you can control.
+For this device, you can define the operation mode, fan speed, target humidity level, and light level.
+The master connects to its assigned slaves and controls their behavior.
+Together, they operate in **push-pull mode**, meaning:
-> - one or more device blows out used air (exhaust air phase)
+> - One or more devices expel used air (exhaust phase)
-> - one or more opposite device draws in fresh air (supply air phase)
+> - One or more opposite devices draw in fresh air (supply phase)
 >
-> After 60-90 seconds, the devices are changing directions.
-The master coordinates this change to ensure balanced air circulation.
-The Ambientika ventilation system also has **ceramic heat exchangers for heat recovery**.
-During the exhaust air phase, the heat exchanger stores the heat energy, which is then transferred to the incoming fresh air in the subsequent supply air phase.
+> Every 60–90 seconds, the devices switch direction.
+The master coordinates this to ensure balanced air circulation.
+The Ambientika ventilation system also features **ceramic heat exchangers for heat recovery**.
+During the exhaust phase, heat is stored in the exchanger and then transferred to the fresh air during the supply phase.
 >
-> If you use an operation-mode where sensor values are taken into account (Smart, Auto, AwayHome and Surveillance) the values from the master are used to do decisions.
-So it might be useful to set the device in the most challenging environment to be the master.
+> If you're using an operation mode that considers sensor values (e.g. Smart, Auto, AwayHome, or Surveillance), the master device’s values are used for decision-making.
+It’s often best to choose the device in the most demanding environment as the master.
 >
 > <img src="images/Master-Slave_explained.svg" alt="Master-Slave map"/>
 </details>

-Now you need to set up a configuration files for each device.
-They are separated based on the device role:
+Now you need to set up a configuration file for each device, depending on its role:
-- **`0_general.yaml`** provides some general mandatory stuff for this package, like the REST-commands, authentication and the filter notification and reset automation. **WARNING**: Never delete this file, it is mandatory!
+- **`0_general.yaml`** contains essential definitions such as REST commands, authentication, and filter notification/reset automation. **WARNING**: Do not delete this file — it is mandatory!
-- **`1_master.yaml`** provides everything a master device needs like sensors, input entities, switch for turn on/turn off and the change-mode automation.
+- **`1_master.yaml`** includes everything required for a master device: sensors, input entities, on/off switch, and automation for mode changes.
-- **`2_slave.yaml`** provides only sensors, since slaves can not be controlled as a user.
+- **`2_slave.yaml`** includes only sensors, as slave devices cannot be directly controlled by the user.

-**You can use these files out-of-the-box if they fulfill your needs**.
+**You can use these files as-is if they meet your needs**.
-If not and you have multiple devices that are not covered with the existing yaml files, do this **for each device you want to integrate in your Home Assistant**:
+If not and you have multiple devices that are not covered with the existing files, follow these steps **for each device you want to integrate in your Home Assistant**:
-1. **Add the secrets of the device** to your `secrets.yaml` (/config/packages/ambientika_smart/) like described in step 3.
-Otherwise the sensors will stay on 'unavailable' or 'unknown'.
+1. **Add the device's secrets** to your `secrets.yaml` (/config/packages/ambientika_smart/) as described in step 3.
+Without this, sensors will remain 'unavailable' or 'unknown'.
-2. **Duplicate** the master-yaml or slave-yaml and give it a suitable name.
+2. **Duplicate** the master or slave YAML file and give it an appropriate name.
-3. **Replace** all occurrences of `master_1` or `slave_2` in the copied file by pressing `CTRL + H`, choose a suitable replacement (Tip: reuse name+number from the filename) and hit **replace all**.
+3. **Replace all occurrences** of `master_1` or `slave_2` in the copied file (e.g. with `CTRL + H`).
+Use a matching name and number based on your new filename.
-4. **Fill in the secrets** by searching for `!secrets` and **replace all occurrences** of `ambientika_device_serial_x` and `ambientika_device_status_x` with the one from the secrets.yaml.
+4. **Update the secrets** by replacing all `!secrets: ambientika_device_serial_x` and `!secrets: ambientika_device_status_x` with the corresponding entries from your ``secrets.yaml``.
-5. **For Slave Devices only**: go to the `homeassistant:` `customize:` section of your `*_slave.yaml` and fill in the entity_id of the `related_master` device.
-This ensures a proper Operating Mode display.
-(Details in #24)
+5. **For slave devices only**: In the `homeassistant: customize:` section of your `*_slave.yaml` set the `related_master` entity_id to ensure proper display of the operating mode.
+(See issue #24 for more info.)
-6. **Register the new file in your `configuration.yaml`** (/config) like described in Step 2.
-Otherwise it will not be loaded on Home Assistant start.
+6. **Register the new file** in your `configuration.yaml` (/config) as described in Step 2.
+Without this, the file won’t load at startup.

 > [!WARNING]
-> Do not rename the `friendly_name`/`name`/`alias` now, as the entity_id is derived from the display names.
-Changing the display name now will break some dependencies, so it is important to restart Home Assistant with the package, before changing the display names as described in [7.
+> Do not rename the `friendly_name`/`name`/`alias` at this stage.
+These values define the entity_id.
+Changing them now can break dependencies.
+> Wait until after the initial restart of Home Assistant with this package, and follow the instructions in [7.
 Adapt names, if necessary](#7-adapt-names-if-necessary)

 ### 5. Restart Home Assistant